Culicoides Hypersensitivity – usually referred to as Queensland Itch.

 Is actually where, and why we started our research on how to manage Biting Midge Fly (BMF), Sandflies.

 When there are less biting insects and your horse isn’t being bombarded it doesn’t have the same impact.
-For example, you probably see your horses condition improve during winter months when there are less biting midge around.
+For example, you probably see your horses condition improve during winter months when there are less BMF around.

-This is a little more complicated than treating a garden so if you are interested in using Hypos to treat Queensland Itch at your place, please don’t hesitate to contact us.
+But if you are interested in using BanItch to treat Queensland Itch at your place, please don’t hesitate to contact us.
 We are more than happy to help with further information specific to the management of Queensland Itch in our equine friends.

 BanItch is the use of soil dwelling predatory mites that are used to treat the eggs and larval stages of biting midges or sandflies.
 It is a property management tool that helps in significantly reducing the number of these nuisance biting pests in your gardens and lawns.
 If biting midges or sandflies are a problem for you head over to our dedicated BanItch section.